ScottLogic/StockFlux/README.md

 The FDC3 service will be ran from port `3923`

+#### Sample App Directory

+To run your own sample app directory please refer to the readme in the [Stockflux-Cloud repository](https://github.com/ScottLogic/StockFlux-Cloud).

 #### AWS Hosted Version

 The application suite and it's APIs are all hosted on AWS.
 The standalone Openfin Installer can be found [here](https://install.openfin.co/download/?os=win&config=https%3A%2F%2Fd2v92tgq94yxaa.cloudfront.net%2Fapi%2Fapps%2Fv1%2Fstockflux-launcher%2Fapp.json&fileName=stockflux-installer&unzipped=true)